 Under the new legislation, pet shops selling dogs will need to obtain a ‘pet shop approval’ from their local government.
 Approved pet shops will only be able to supply dogs sourced from a refuge organisation or dog management facility that

 has obtained a ‘dog supply approval’ from the State Government.

 Local governments will be responsible for assessing ‘pet shop approval’ applications from pet shops in their district.
 Local governments will only be able to refuse an application on particular grounds set out in the legislation.

 Local governments will also be responsible for cancelling pet shop approvals when necessary.

-The State Government will be responsible for assessing ‘dog supply approval’ applications from refuges and cancelling dog supply approvals when necessary.
+The State Government will be responsible for assessing ‘dog supply approval’ applications from refuges and dog management facilities and cancelling dog supply approvals when necessary.